scalar-labs/scalardb/docs/backup-restore.md

 # A Guide on How to Back up and Restore Databases Integrated with Scalar DB

-Scalar DB provides transaction capabilities on top of non-traditional (possibly transactional) databases, you need to take special attention to creating and restoring a transactionally-consistent database backup.
+Since Scalar DB provides transaction capability on top of non-transactional (possibly transactional) databases non-invasively, you need to take special care of backing up and restoring the databases in a transactionally-consistent way.
-This document provides some guidelines for creating and restoring backups for databases supported by Scalar DB.
+This document sets out some guidelines for backing up and restoring the databases that Scalar DB supports.

 ## For Transactional Databases